vissense/vissense/README.md

 `grunt serve`

-and it should automatically open `http://localhost:3000/SpecRunner.html` in your browser.
+and it automatically opens `http://localhost:3000/SpecRunner.html` in your browser.

 License
 -------